 The inspection report written for supplemental inspections should contain the NRC’s assessment of each inspection requirement that is included within the scope of the inspection.
 Inspection documentation is pursuant to IMC 0611, “Power Reactor Inspection Reports.”

-Security information designation guidance will be adhered to for all inspection reports, temporary instructions, orders, etc. that contain or have the potential to contain Safeguards or other sensitive security information.
+Security information designation guidance will be adhered to for all inspection reports, temporary instructions, orders, etc. that contain or have the potential to contain Safeguards or other sensitive security-related information.
 These documents shall be marked and controlled in accordance with Volume 12, “Security,” of the NRC’s management directives or the agency’s guidance on sensitive unclassified non-Safeguards information as necessary.

-2201-05 SIGNIFICANCE DETERMINATION FOR POWER REACTORS
+2201B-05 SIGNIFICANCE DETERMINATION FOR POWER REACTORS